urmatdigital/globexpay-app/README.md

 ## 🔒 Environment Variables

-Create a `.env` file with the following variables:
+Create a `.env` file in the `globexpay` directory with the following variables:

 ```env
 # App